Exclusive insights for deep thinkers

 A compelling story connects with you and stays with you long after you’ve consumed the narrative.
 I love stories that are timeless and timely in their message and at heart, offer deeper meaning and bring people together.

 Another story I remember is a woman at the Oprah Winfrey Show.
 Even though I was a little too young to watch the show when it aired, I’ve watched the majority of the episodes in retrospect.
 During the show, the woman would share intimate details about the abusive relationship that she was experiencing, when at a certain point Oprah Winfrey replied something along the lines of: my darling, if you’re strong enough to stay in this relationship, I’m very sure you have all the strength needed to leave.
-It felt as if a light ball went off for all those women who were watching in the studio or from home — specifically the ones in a similar position.
-It was a memorable moment.

-Another story that recently touched me is the book Our Women on the Ground, which includes 19 essays by Arab female journalists sharing their experiences of reporting from dangerous and oppressive countries in the Middle East and North Africa.
+Another inspiring story that recently touched me is the book Our Women on the Ground, which includes 19 essays by Arab female journalists sharing their experiences of reporting from dangerous and oppressive countries in the Middle East and North Africa.
 I loved reading and getting a glimpse inside the lives of these courageous women, and I believe it appeals to readers of all backgrounds and genders who want to broaden their understanding of the Arab world.

 The memories of our time

-Therefore, I look at art and storytelling as capsules of time.
-Each of us holds the power to live out our truest expression and there is only one of us in this time, on this place in the world, having experienced what we have experienced.
-If these expressions are not fulfilled, something profound is lost.
+In my view, art and storytelling possess the extraordinary ability to encapsulate fleeting moments in time, preserving them for generations to come.
+Each of us holds the power to live out our truest expression and there is only one of us in this world, at this specific time and place, having experienced what we have experienced.

 Just as Joan Didion‘s personal essays, which left an indelible mark by portraying pivotal events and figures that shaped American culture, James Baldwin‘s essays resonated powerfully as he delved into the lived experiences of people of color in the United States during the 1950s.
 Those portraits are the memories of their generation that have been left to us and that we can still access today.